dynamid/youpi-6lowpan/vagrant/README.md

 * firefox+Copper    | Coap tool → you may need to link the eth of the host and the VM to use it (IDK how...)
 * mosquitto         | MQTT tool
 * this repo

+# Make firefox & Copper working

+* run it with the command `firefoxCopper`

+Before you can use them : you need to **restart firefox**.
+So first time you start it it will NOT work, just restart and it is ok (firefox configure the app when it start)

+# Make uniflash working

+* run it with the command `uniflash`

+You can find how to use it in the [CC2650 documentation](../docs/CC2650)